-Which centuries are the most popular in today’s historicals?
+Which centuries are the most popular in 2013’s historicals?

 The Historical Novels Review, the quarterly print magazine of the HNS, organizes its reviews primarily by century.
 Novels set in ancient times (BCE) are grouped by broader historical era, and we have separate categories for multi-period novels, timeslips, historical fantasy, and alternate history.
 (We also review children’s titles and nonfiction.)

 Earlier this year, I did a breakdown of the number of adult fiction titles reviewed in our Feb 2013 issue according to these groupings and posted the results in our Facebook group.
 A lively discussion ensued, and people replied with questions and comments.
 When did the 20th century get to be so popular?
 (Actually, it always has been.)
 Where did all the medievals go?
 Is this trend due to the prevalence of Downton Abbey-style novels and fictional biographies about early 20th-century figures?
 Is the reign of the Tudors over?

 And so I thought to widen the timeframe and look at adult novels covered by the HNR over the entire past year.
 The following table shows the results, which include numbers for our upcoming May 2013 issue – both print reviews and “online exclusives.”
 A disclaimer: we’re counting all adult mainstream/small press novels sent to us by publishers over this period and reviewed, not necessary all historical novels published in the US and UK… but the magazines aim to be as comprehensive as possible.

 - The 20th century strongly dominates, with the 19th century in second place.